DavidBert/AIF/docs/project/project.md

 ```

 The Gradio web app should be accessible at http://localhost:7860.
-The Annoy database API, if it has endpoints exposed, will be accessible at http://localhost:5000.
+The REST API, if it has endpoints exposed, will be accessible at http://localhost:5000.

 To stop and remove the containers, networks, and volumes created by docker-compose up, run: